Februrary 27, 2026: Columbia, SC

 The SCAND symposium is a free research conference that provides an opportunity for researchers across the state to learn about science targeting autism and neurodevelopmental disorders within South Carolina.
 Our annual meeting often includes:

-Held at the Riverbanks Zoo & Garden, Botanical Garden, 500 Wildlife Parkway, Columbia SC 29210
+Held at the Riverbanks Zoo & Garden, Botanical Garden, 1300 Botanical Parkway, West West Columbia, SC 29169

 - Regional speakers